British Rail Class 322: Sub-leasing from WAGN

 In 1998 two Class 322 units were sub-leased to North Western Trains to operate a service between and but the service was discontinued after a year and the units were returned to WAGN.
 From 1998 units were also occasionally sub-let to Silverlink and used on services between Euston and and to Anglia Railways to cover for late delivery of units for to services.

 ScotRail

 In December 2001, all were transferred to fellow National Express franchise ScotRail to replace the slam-door s on the North Berwick Line.
 To facilitate their movement to Glasgow Shields Road TMD, they also operated limited services to via the Carstairs line.

 One

 On the instructions of the Strategic Rail Authority, all returned to WAGN in March 2004 in preparation for the takeover of the franchise by One.
-Under One, the Class 322s were using in a common pool with the s.
+Under One, the Class 322s were used in a common pool with the s.